zephraph/notes/Projects/procedure.md

       17 |       [isValidVaultProvided, formatVault],
 ```

 Here's the stackframe error message that's resulting from `promptForVault` having an internal failure.
 Even though we're showing generally that something in the `match` statement failed, it's hard to see _what_ failed.
 Given that `match` (and all other procedural steps) are _async_, we really only have reference to that initial stack frame.
+We can't easily manually create a stackframe for the match statements like `noValueProvided` or `promptForVault` so we somehow have to figure that out at runtime given the source.

+There are a few things that make this process easier.
+1. We know what actually failed.
+Even as this is the error message could be improved to reference `promptForVault`
+2. We have access to the raw source from [[StackTracey]]
+3. We know the structure of the match expression and which statement the failure occurred in
+4. We know the line number and column number of the `match` call

+Given all of these facts, we can built up a solution to better position the error message.

+Let's think at a high level for a second about the function that would be responsible for generating this error.
+Let's say we have a function `createMatchError`